BTEC National Foundation Diploma in Uniformed Protective Services Level 3

 You will have the opportunity to apply for Erasmus funding for study abroad.

-A variety of visits and work related opportunities will be provided including Army Look at Life, Royal Navy introductions, the opportunity to study First Aid provided by the RAF as well as visits to Parliment, local fire stations and South Wales Police.
+A variety of visits and work related opportunities will be provided including Army Look at Life, Royal Navy introductions, RAF introduction as well as visits to local fire stations and South Wales Police.

 In addition to this all learners will have the opportunity to complete a period of welsh study to include an expedition in North Wales.